someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 </TabItem>
 </Tabs>

-#### Learning some Python

-If you have no prior Python or programming knowledge, follow these basics:
+If you don't have prior Python or programming experience, please read the following overview of some Python basics before proceeding:

 <details>
 <summary>Python Basics</summary>